jjxxs/react-typescript-webpack-tailwindcss-boilerplate/README.md

 ## Production
 1. Run `npm run build` to build the application
-2. The compiled application will be in the `dist` folder
+2. The compiled & minified application will be in the `dist` folder